Rikenunes8/feup-asso-HouseOfThings/docs/technology-choices.md

 # Technology Choices

 ## What programming languages to use?
 * Backend/Server: Python was chosen for its simplicity and readability, extensive libraries and frameworks, and seamless integration capabilities with databases and third-party APIs.
+Flask was selected as the web framework, as it is lightweight and better suited for interacting with non-relational databases than Django, the other popular Python web framework.
 * Frontend/UI: React Native (JS) was selected to take advantage of code reusability across platforms (iOS and Android), native-like user interface, hot-reloading for real-time development, increased productivity, and a large developer community with abundant resources and libraries.

 ## What kind of UI?
 Web-based, other?